lc-studios-mc/scp-dystopia-2.0-attempt/INSTALL.md

 Branches are like a parallel timeline of a repository.

-There's `main`, which is *usually* up-to-date and contains the latest state of development.
+In this repository, there's `main` branch, which is *usually* up-to-date and contains the latest state of development.

 Why did I say "usually"?
-Well, let's say I post a video on YouTube showcasing a new feature, but that new feature may not have been uploaded to the main branch **yet**.
+Let's say I post a video on YouTube showcasing a new feature, but that new feature may not have been uploaded to the main branch *yet*.

-That applies to the case of the v1 restoration project (fixing and restoring the old features that are now broken)
+**That applies to the case of the v1 restoration project** (aimed to fix and restore the old features that are now broken)

 I'm working on it, but it's not finished yet enough to merge such huge changes into the main branch.